Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 3) Cushioning vs. Support: The Mistake People Make

 A lot of people chase the softest sneaker they can find.
 Totally understandable.
-But soft without structure can still let your foot collapse and keep irritating the plantar fascia.
+When your heel hurts, clouds sound good.
+But soft without structure can still let your foot collapse, overwork, or wobble in ways that keep irritating the plantar fascia.

 The best everyday sneakers usually combine cushioning and support.
 You want comfort, yes, but you also want the shoe to hold the line when your foot gets tired.